nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-tutorials/how-to-new-pill.md

     - tcardoso
     - nuxeo-ui-elements
     - page-provider
-    - pill
+    - tab
     - content-review-lts2017
 tree_item_index: 1400

 ---
-In this tutorial you will learn how to add a new pill to your custom document type.
-This pill will help you to find other contracts created for the same contract owner.
+In this tutorial you will learn how to add a new tab to your custom document type.
+This tab will help you to find other contracts created for the same contract owner.
 To do so, we'll be using a custom page provider linked to the Contract document type.

-{{#> callout type='info' }}
-A pill in Web UI is the equivalent of a tab on JSF UI.
-{{/callout}}

 ## Prerequisites
 - A [Contract document type]({{page version='' space='nxdoc' page='web-ui-document-layouts'}}#create-a-contract-document-type) created in Nuxeo Modeler